 Add a lifestyle component to your business plan

 I am really serious.

-That works until your baby sitter gets the last-minute-flu and you have no choice but to bring your kid to work and the poor child has to hang out in the bottom drawer of the filing cabinet in your office.
+It works until your babysitter gets the “last-minute-flu” and you have no choice but to bring your kid to work.
+And the poor child has to hang out in the bottom drawer of the filing cabinet in your office.